Link building image

 Search engines like Google want to prioritise the most trustworthy, credible content.

-After all, they don’t want to promote dodgy web pages!
+After all, they don’t want to promote dodgy, spammy web pages!

 Backlinks act as a vote of confidence in your website.
 If another website links to yours, it shows the search engines that you’re a reliable source of information.